-The Process Portfolio is up to you to organize as you see fit to show your art process.
+The Process Portfolio (PP) is up to you to organize as you see fit to show your art process.
 Essentially, you need to show evidence of A LOT of QUALITY THOUGHT AND WORK.

 Successful portfolios include a great deal of imagery of all parts of the process – from initial ideas/brainstorms, to process shots to final shots.
 It’s important to include failed ideas and attempts and to articulate reasons why certain media/techniques and ideas were followed or rejected.

 It is also important to include more than one image/text per page – this is evidence of 2 years of work so it should be detailed.
 Handwritten work that is hard to read (due to poor quality photo or poor quality handwriting) is problematic for examiners – if they can’t read it, they can’t assess it.
 Also, avoid pages of just text with no imagery (either candidate work or research of other artists).

 Grouping work of the same project together in consecutive slides is vital to avoid confusion.
 It’s helpful if pages and sections are titled and sub-titled.
 Strong candidates analyse and discuss their art and their research with clear reference to art terms and art specific vocabulary.